OfirS1/lottie/README.md

 opened the page—no data is transmitted to a server.
 Use the **Download JSON** button to export the current rule set or the **Reset to defaults** button to restore the original data.

+To avoid any background calls, the UI relies only on system fonts and bundled assets.
+You can load the page, disconnect from the internet, and continue editing without losing your work.

 ## Local development

 ```bash